 We are a family who stands up for what’s right.
 We are an LGBT+ friendly church.
 We acknowledge the systematic oppression of black, brown, and indigenous people in our country and in our communities, and the ways in which we benefit from that system.
 We believe in the dignity of human beings, regardless of gender, sexuality, religion, heritage, nationality, citizenship status, race, ethnicity, incarceration status, medical condition, socioeconomic status, marital status, body art, ability, disability, drug use, education level, etc. We’ve put that belief in action by helping to found the Jackson NAACP, the Jackson Pride Center, and Partnership Park, and by sharing our space with the American Red Cross, the Jackson NAACP, and Head Start and Early Head Start.

-No matter who you are, or where you are on life’s journey, you are welcome here.
+Whoever you are, wherever you are on life’s journey, there’s a place for you here!